 You’ll see a page of your currently active and closed product listings.
 If you only need to ship a single item, find it on the page, click “Edit” at the top right-hand corner of the screen, and select “Send/Replenish Inventory” from the drop-down menu.

-However, if you need to ship multiple products, select all the products you’ll be shipping by checking the corresponding boxes on the left-hand side of the page.
+However, if you need to ship multiple products, select all the products, you’ll be shipping by checking the corresponding boxes on the left-hand side of the page.
 You’ll see a button above the list of items that reads “Action on [insert number here] selected.”
-Click that and select “Send/Replenish Inventory” once again.
+Click on that and select “Send/Replenish Inventory” once again.
 You’ll be asked whether you want to create a new shipping plan or add to an existing one.

 - It establishes which Amazon fulfillment center you will need to ship products to.

 - It will determine where Amazon should return items it is unable to deliver.

 Confirm the packing type by selecting whether you intend to ship individual or case-packed products.
 Choose “Individual Products” if you intend to ship single products that vary in type, quantity, and condition.
 Choose “Case-Packed Products” if you intend to ship multiple identical products packaged by the manufacturer or supplier.
 Each case will contain products in the same quantities and condition.